 The act of voyeurism is defined as when a person is observing another person in a lascivious, indecent manner and with indecent intent while the person is located in a structure such as a house, hotel, or any other place where they have the reasonable expectation of privacy.
 It may also involve video voyeurism, which is the act of voyeurism that is being videotaped.

-What are the Penalties for Voyeurism?Voyeurism is a severely punishable crime in the eyes of the Florida law.
+Voyeurism is a severely punishable crime in the eyes of the Florida law.
 Penalties increase due to circumstances such as whether or not the offender was a first time offender or a repeat offender.

 - A first degree misdemeanor